MrBukLau/filter-lists/README.md

 <p align="center">
   <a href="#description">Description</a> •
   <a href="#disclaimer">Disclaimer</a> •
-  <a href="#how-to-add-a-filter-list-to-an-ad-blocker">How to Add a Filter List to an Ad Blocker</a> •
+  <a href="#how-to-add-a-filter-list-to-a-content-blocker">How to Add a Filter List to a Content Blocker</a> •
   <a href="#available-filter-lists">Available Filter Lists</a> •
   <a href="#license">License</a>
 </p>

 ## Description
-These are filter lists for [uBlock Origin](https://github.com/gorhill/uBlock) that remove elements from certain websites, making them easier to navigate through without any annoyances.
+This repository contains filter lists for [uBlock Origin](https://github.com/gorhill/uBlock).
+These filter lists are used to remove elements from certain websites, making those websites easier to navigate through without any annoyances.

 ## Disclaimer
 These filter lists were only tested on [Google Chrome](https://www.google.com/chrome/) using [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
-They may or may not work on other web browsers and ad blockers.
-Also, these are my personal filter lists and may not suit everyone.
-If there are some filters  you disagree with, then feel free to click on the **"Fork"** button and make your own list using these filters.
+They may or may not work on other web browsers and/or other content blockers.
+Also, these filter lists are my personal filter lists and might not suit everyone.
+If there are some filters that you disagree with, then feel free to click on the **"Fork"** button and make your own list using these filters.

-## How to Add a Filter List to an Ad Blocker
+## How to Add a Filter List to a Content Blocker
-In order to add one of these filter lists to an ad blocker, make sure you have an ad blocker installed on your web browser.
-I recommend using [uBlock Origin](https://github.com/gorhill/uBlock), but these filter lists could possibly work with any other ad blockers.
-Once you have an ad blocker installed on your web browser, you can left-click on any of the **"Subscribe"** button below to automatically add a filter list to your ad blocker.
+In order to add one of these filter lists to a content blocker, make sure you have a content blocker installed on your web browser.
+I recommend using [uBlock Origin](https://github.com/gorhill/uBlock), but these filter lists could possibly work with any other content blockers.
+Once you have a content blocker installed on your web browser, you can left-click on any of the **"Subscribe"** button below to automatically add a filter list to your content blocker.
 Alternatively, you can manually add one of these filter lists by [following the guide on how to import external lists in uBlock Origin](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web).

 ## Available Filter Lists
 | **Filter List**               | **Description**                                                         |